Digestive problems are fairly common with chinchillas.

 The best advice I can give you is to always research each fruit before offering it to your chinchilla.

 Most fruits, surprisingly, contain too much sugar and have too high an acidic content, for your chinchilla and can cause a great deal of discomfort, or worse.

 Always play it safe and only offer fruit as a treat, not as a diet supplement.

 At the end of the day, providing the safest and best foods for your chinchilla is a necessary part of owning a chinchilla.

 Fruits are no exception.
 While apples can be offered occasionally as a delicious treat, this shouldn’t be abused.

 Chili and I wish you the best of luck with your journey.

-Do you have any further recommendations or tips to add for the readers about chinchillas eating apples?
+Do you have any further recommendations or tips to add for other readers about chinchillas eating apples?

-Any other information you believe to be imperative for the readers to understand when it comes to a chinchilla eating apples?
+Or any other information you believe to be imperative when it comes to a chinchilla eating apples?

 Be sure to share those thoughts, comments, and concerns by dropping a comment below.